Challenging the NLRB

 Jason Vazquez is a staff attorney at the International Brotherhood of Teamsters.
 He graduated from Harvard Law School in 2023.
 His writing on this blog reflects his personal views and should not be attributed to the Teamsters.

-As an initial matter, contesting a president’s failure to name NLRB replacements would likely prove all but impossible.
+As an initial matter, litigating a president’s failure to name NLRB replacements would likely prove all but impossible.
 The NRLA empowers the President to make appointments to the Board but nowhere compels him to do so.
 Indeed, President Biden has somewhat controversially left a seat conventionally occupied by a Republican member vacant for nearly two years.
 Nor would the Administrative Procedure Act, the transsubstantive statute governing federal agencies’ adjudicatory and regulatory activities, offer relief.
 Though the APA authorizes judicial review of an executive branch “failure to act,” in practice the availability of such a challenge is largely illusory.
 While cautioning that an agency may not completely “abdicat[e] its statutory responsibilities,” the Supreme Court has made clear the APA does not empower the judiciary to “enter general orders compelling compliance with broad statutory mandates.”
 (And, again, the President is not statutorily mandated to nominate Board members.)
-Even more conclusively, the Court has categorically announced that the APA does not contemplate judicial review of presidential policymaking.
+Even more decisively, the Court has categorically announced that the APA does not contemplate judicial review of presidential decisionmaking.

 Even so, given the uncertainty, it is not clear that Trump — or the corporate interests shaping his agenda — would consider this strategy a prudent one.
 At first blush, eliminating the Board would appear to advance management’s interests in obvious ways.
-After all, the NLRA safeguards basic labor organizing rights — deactivating it would unleash employers to deploy all manner of unlawful unionbusting tactics.
+After all, the NLRA safeguards basic labor organizing rights; deactivating it would unleash employers to deploy all manner of unlawful unionbusting tactics.
 Unions, on the other hand, would remain hamstrung by the Act’s most oppressive stricture, as § 303 authorizes private actions against secondary activity.

-On deeper reflection, however, the corporate sector has little incentive to touch off the firestorm that would result from incapacitating the agency.
+But deeper reflection suggests the corporate sector would have little incentive to ignite this firestorm.
 Given working people’s overwhelming support for organized labor, elevating the political salience of unions with such a cynically antilabor move may not prove a sound strategy.
-After all, employers have managed to exploit the existing labor law regime to such a remarkable extent that a world with a nullified NLRA may not differ dramatically from the one we inhabit.
+After all, employers have managed to exploit the existing labor law regime to such a remarkable extent that a world in which the NLRA is effectively nullified may not differ dramatically from the one we inhabit.
 The contemporary fissured economy has rendered Sec.
 7’s essential protections all but obsolete for sweeping swaths of the workforce, and the Board’s remedial arsenal is so impotent that even covered employers systematically run afoul of the law.
-Moreover, disabling the NLRB would merely suspend — not extinguish — employers’ liability for unfair labor practices; a restored quorum could adjudicate charges filed with the regional offices during the Board’s period of incapacity.
-Lastly, and importantly, it is unsettled whether in the imagined scenario the NLRA’s comprehensive preemption regime would remain intact, which could enable progressive states to enforce more robust labor relations regimes.
-All told, management lawyers may view it as more advantageous to steadily unravel the Biden Board’s prounion initiatives rather than provocatively deactivate the Board’s authority.
+Moreover, disabling the NLRB would merely suspend — not extinguish — employers’ liability for unfair labor practices, as a restored quorum could adjudicate charges filed with the regional offices during the Board’s period of incapacity.
+Additionally, and importantly, it is unsettled whether in this imagined scenario the NLRA’s comprehensive preemption regime would remain intact, which could liberate progressive states to enforce more robust labor relations regimes.

-In any event, Trump and his corporate allies have not signaled any discernible interest in disabling the NLRB.
-Still, the strategy remains firmly within the realm of possibility.
-Many of Trump’s closest advisers are deeply committed to radically dismantling regulatory power and viscerally hostile to the Board.
+All told, management lawyers may view it as more advantageous to steadily unwind the Biden Board’s prounion initiatives than to provocatively deactivate the agency’s authority.
+Indeed, Trump and his corporate allies have not signaled any discernible interest in disabling the NLRB.
+Still, the strategy remains within the realm of possibility.
+Many of Trump’s closest advisers are profoundly committed to radically dismantling regulatory power in general and viscerally hostile to the Board in particular.
 And the move would not be entirely unprecedented, as Trump took similar action with respect to the Merit Services Protection Board during his first term.
-Ultimately, incapacitating the NLRB would merely accelerate the trend toward “structural deregulation” that scholars have identified with alarm in recent years, a strategy Trump has embraced more aggressively than any of his predecessors.
-Perhaps it is a reality for which the labor movement should not find itself wholly unprepared.
+Ultimately, incapacitating the NLRB would merely accelerate the trend toward “structural deregulation” which scholars have identified with alarm in recent years, a strategy Trump embraced more aggressively than any of his predecessors.
+Perhaps, then, it is a reality for which the labor movement should not find itself wholly unprepared.

 More in Challenging The NLRB